The Impresario: an erratic alphabet, a poem-story in twenty-six parts, plus epilogue. The setting, a city of Normandie in the fourteenth century.

 Who never hope to touch a bishop’s robe,

-may, by His love, touch the hand of a blessed sufferer.”
+may touch, by the Savior’s love, the hand of a blessed sufferer.”

 Yes, I have tried not to know what I know well

 That combat’s issue must be one man’s death

 Pierre’s face of irony so bitter, comes to her

 She sees his willing heart noble beyond measure—